Independent Home Insurance Broker Serving the Yuba-Sutter Region

 California carriers have been non-renewing homeowners policies in large numbers due to wildfire risk, rising reinsurance costs, and regulatory constraints on rate increases.
 Non-renewals are happening across the state, including in areas that have not experienced fires.
 If you received a non-renewal notice, call Oakview at (530) 674-5054 immediately.
 California requires 75 days notice, and starting your replacement coverage search early gives us the most options to work with.

 A standard homeowners policy covers your dwelling, personal property, liability, loss of use, and additional perils.
 The California FAIR Plan covers only the dwelling for fire, lightning, smoke, and internal explosion.
 It excludes liability, theft, water damage, and additional living expenses.
 A FAIR Plan policy should always be paired with a Difference in Conditions policy to fill those gaps.
-Oakview places both and coordinates them so there are no coverage overlaps or gaps.
+Oakview places both and coordinates them so there are no coverage gaps.

 No. Earthquake damage is excluded from every standard California homeowners policy.
 Earthquake coverage must be purchased separately through the California Earthquake Authority or a private earthquake carrier.
 We discuss earthquake coverage with every homeowners client and provide a comparison of available options.
 Call (530) 674-5054 to review your earthquake exposure.

-Does homeowners insurance cover flood damage?
+Does home insurance cover flood damage?

 No. Flood damage is excluded from standard homeowners policies.
 In the Yuba-Sutter region, where the Yuba and Feather Rivers and the Ring Levee system create real flood exposure for valley floor homeowners, this gap is significant.
 Oakview is NFIP certified and places both federal and private flood insurance.
 Visit our Flood Insurance page for full details.